caporaso-lab/developing-with-qiime2/book/framework/references/archive-versions.md

 (archive-version-7)=
 ## Archive Version 7
-Starting with QIIME 2 version [2025.4](https://github.com/qiime2/qiime2/releases/tag/2025.4.0), QIIME 2 Archive Versions 7+ utilize semantic versioning.
+Starting with QIIME 2 version [2025.4](https://github.com/qiime2/qiime2/releases/tag/2025.4.0), QIIME 2 {term}`Archive` versions 7+ utilize semantic versioning.
-What this means is each new QIIME 2 Archive Version is broken up into a major version and a minor version.
+What this means is each new QIIME 2 {term}`Archive` version is broken up into a major version and a minor version.
 Major version updates (i.e. version 6.x -> 7.x) include a significantly different internal structure, such as new files within the zip archive.
 Backwards compatibility across major versions is not guaranteed.
 Minor version updates (i.e. 7.n -> 7.n+1) include minor differing internal structor and/or features/capabilities - all of which will be backwards compatible to the nearest major version (i.e. versions 7.* will all be compatible).